zearp/OptiHack/README.md

 To disable CFG Lock you can either use a [quirk](https://dortania.github.io/OpenCore-Desktop-Guide/extras/msr-lock.html) in OpenCore or disable it properly.
 We will disable it.
 Entering ```setup_var 0xDA2 0x0``` will disable CFG Lock.
 To revert simply execute the command again but replace 0x0 with 0x1.
 This also applies to the other changes we need to make here.
 In the files with values I link to you can also find the default setting of each in case you want to revert to stock.

 ## Set DVMT pre-alloc to 64MB
 Next up we need to set the DVMT pre-alloc to 64MB, which macOS likes.
 Enter ```setup_var 0x263 0x2``` to change it.
 By default it's set to 0x1 which is 32MB.
-If you're planning to run dual (4k) screens you can set the pre-alloc higher than 64MB.
-Changing it to 0x3 (96MB) or 0x4 (128MB) could help.
-I've tested these larger pre-alloc sizes in a non-4k dual screen setup and while they work I did not notice any differences.
-There are [more sizes](https://github.com/zearp/optihack/blob/master/text/CFGLock_DVMT.md) to set here but 64MB should be fine for pretty much everyone.
+There are [more sizes](https://github.com/zearp/optihack/blob/master/text/CFGLock_DVMT.md) to set here; if you change it to anything else than 64MB you will need to change the ```framebuffer-stolenmem``` in the config.plist file as it needs to match.
+For example changing it to 92MB you'll have to set ```framebuffer-stolenmem``` to ```00000006```.
+I've tested larger pre-alloc sizes in a non-4k dual screen setup and while they work I did not notice any differences.
+Setting it to 64MB should be fine for pretty much everyone though.

-> Please note: Changing the pre-alloc size is not really needed but highly recommended, if you don't want to do this you ***must*** apply the DMVT pre-alloc 32MB patch found in Hackintool to the config or else you will get a panic on boot.
+> Please note: Changing the pre-alloc size is not really needed but highly recommended, if you don't want to do this you ***must*** apply the DMVT pre-alloc 32MB patch found in Hackintool to the config or else you will get a panic on boot it may also mean using dual screen or high resoltions won't work.

 ## Enable EHCI hand-off
 For usb to function as good as possible we need to enable handing off EHCx ports to the XHCI controller.
 We accomplish that by entering the following commands; ```setup_var 0x2 0x1``` and ```setup_var 0x144 0x1``` the first enables EHCI hand-off itself and the second one sets XHCI in normal enabled mode.
 It's needed because the default value called *Smart Auto* isn't so smart after all.
 So we simply enable it.